eas342/simple_1_over_f_investigation/README.txt

 proc_red_smoothedRowKernel - the same as proc, but each group is subtracted by a smoothing kernel applied along the rows proc_red_refAmpFlip0 - uses one reference amplifier (the first) that is copied and flipped over the image to subtract other amplifiers. proc_red_pcaEach - uses PCA with 10 principal components on each image.
 The first 10 components are mulitplied by their eigenvectors to create an model for each group.
-Each image will hav its own principal component vectors.
+Each image will hav its own principal component vectors. proc_red_pcaEach20 - same as proc_red_pcaEach but with 20 principal components.

 ## Scripts:
 sub_pairwise.py - takes a 108 frame dark frame and creates read pairs